Tourist Attractions and Best Things to do in Kanazawa, Japan

 This city is sometimes called little Kyoto and the city is filled with first-rate sights which include some great museums, country’s best gardens, and numerous beautifully preserved neighborhoods.
 Kanazawa is filled with many tourist attractions that you can visit and explore and they also have some delicious local cuisines that you can try out, here are some of the best things to do in Kanazawa that you can try out.

-Top 15 things to do in Kanazawa
+What to do in Kanazawa?

 Go relax in Kenrokuen